 How to safely visit care homes in times of COVID outbreaks

-All care homes have policies around such events.
-They are guided by New Zealand health authorities.
+All care homes have policies around such events which are guided by New Zealand health authorities.
 Social connection and physical contact with whānau are fundamental to the health and wellbeing of those in aged residential care (ARC).
 Care providers have policies in place that enable safe visiting, social activities and...

 Save and share your favourite Knowledge Lab articles with friends and family.